 Once adopted, though, software can make it possible to produce more types of forecasts faster.

-This top-down approach can be useful for quickly testing the potential impact of multiple financial strategies on the entire organisation.
+This top-down approach can be useful for quickly testing the potential impact of multiple financial strategies on the entire organization.

 Digital transformation unlocks Treasury’s potential